alexandradanca/counter/README.md

   🔢<a href="https://alexandradanca.github.io/counter/" target="_blank">Counter</a>
 </h2>

-<p>This is a page that has counter functionality. </br>It was created during front-end learning journey</p>
+<p>A simple yet dynamic counter feature for tracking numbers in real-time on your webpage. </br>It was created during front-end learning journey</p>

 ## Built With
 - HTML